willcordeiro/React-and-Minecrft/README.md

 Connect with me at [LinkedIn](https://www.linkedin.com/in/william-cordeiro-568229238/)

-You can access the website of this project at [COMMING SOON...]
+You can access the website of this project at [here](https://react-and-minecraft.vercel.app/)

 ### what you need to have to run this project